domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 <p class="meta">29 Jun 2018 - Berkeley, CA</p>

+NB: Rumor has it that all Wikipedia links ultimately lead to "Philosophy".

 ## Anthropic Principle
 The universe had to be such as to allow for observers to evolve within it.
 A universe without conscious observers would be logically inconsistent.
 No surprise that the universe is "improbably" tuned for life.